janeswh/ca_imaging_analysis/README.md

 1. Install Docker Desktop.
 2. Install VcXserv or XQuartz depending on your OS, and configure to disable access control.
-3. Download the zip file containing the Docker image and unzip the contents.
+3. Download the zip file containing the Docker script and unzip the contents.
-4. Place the roi_app_x.y.z folder in the same directory containing all the experiment folders that you wish to analyze.
+4. Place the roi_app folder in the same directory containing all the experiment folders that you wish to analyze.
 Make sure the experiment folder names and solenoid_info.txt file names are formatted as shown below:

 ```
 .